This

 Ingredients for air fryer beef tenderloin

-- Herbs – Fresh is best!
-The combination of fresh sage, thyme, and rosemary is classic and compliment each other and the beef tenderloin.
+• Herbs – Fresh is best!
+The combination of fresh sage, thyme, and rosemary is classic and complements the beef tenderloin.

-- Kosher salt and black pepper – It’s super important to make sure to properly season your beef tenderloin so it brings out all of the delicious flavors.
+• Kosher salt and black pepper – It’s super important to season your beef tenderloin properly to bring out all the delicious flavors.

 How to prepare your beef tenderloin